 Out of all the sermon delivery tips, we encourage you to use this one with caution.
 Be careful not to:

-- Overuse special elements; if you do it every week they’ll lose their impact.
+• Overuse special elements; if every sermon begins with one, it’ll lose its impact.

 5. Deliver Your Message to an Online Audience